3 tips to lose fewer points due to net errors

 Advantages of rackets with a flat flight curve

 Blades with a flat trajectory are perfect for aggressive blocking and shooting close to the table.
 Since the ball comes over the net quite flat, it is much easier to play short balls.
-This makes it particularly difficult for the opponent to counter over the table.
+This makes it particularly difficult for your opponent to counter over the table.

-Also, hard, flat blocks are particularly difficult for your opponent to attract.
+In addition, hard, flat blocks are particularly difficult for your opponent to attract.
 They quickly fall under the edge of the table and push the opponent into the half-distance.

 The disadvantage is, as already mentioned, that the ball lands faster in the net .
 Net errors in table tennis are therefore pre-programmed.